persianpros/meta-raspberrypi/README.md

 ```
 How does it work?
 Simply with PLi's OE!

-Use https://github.com/OpenPLi/openpli-oe-core (pyro branch) with Ubuntu 16.04.3 LTS as your base, Open a terminal inside "openpli-oe-core" folder and enter:
+Use https://github.com/OpenPLi/openpli-oe-core (develop branch) with Ubuntu 16.04.3 LTS as your base, Open a terminal inside "openpli-oe-core" folder and enter:
 ```
 wget https://raw.githubusercontent.com/RaspberryPLi/PLiPi/master/PLiPi-pyro.sh
 sh PLiPi-pyro.sh